robert-westenberger/knowledgebase/mathematics/3d-graphics.md

 Not all 3D coord spaces are equal, in the sense that some pairs of coord systems cannot be rotated to line up with eachother.

 There are 2 kinds of coord spaces, left-handed and right-handed.
 Only spaces of the same kind can be aligned.

+They are named that because you can make one with your hands.